 The drift $\sigma m_t u_t$ is bilinear, a product of belief and control.
-This is the break from classical LQG, where drift is affine in state and control separately.
-The bilinear structure has two consequences: it prevents the HJB equation from closing into Riccati ODEs (see Proposition~\ref{prop:polynomial}), and thus requires the exponential substitution of Section~\ref{sec:closed-form}.
+This breaks from classical LQG, where the drift is jointly affine in state and control.
+The bilinear structure prevents the HJB equation from closing into Riccati ODEs (Proposition~\ref{prop:polynomial}) and requires the exponential substitution of Section~\ref{sec:closed-form}.

 Under the observation filtration, the pair $(X_t, m_t)$ is Markov, with $P_t$ as a deterministic time-dependent parameter.
 Through filtering, we have gone from partial information to a fully observed Markov control problem.